ATS resume writing significantly improves the likelihood of your resume catching the eye of potential employers.

 For example, keywords like collecting & analyzing, develop, and execute can be used in the work experience section.
 While under the skill section, you will ensure to list the skills that the job ad requires, like: CRO, SEO, COMMUNICATION, SOCIAL NETWORKING.

-Other keywords such as software knowledge, studies in communication, marketing, can fall under the Education section.
+Other keywords such as software knowledge, studies in communication, marketing, can fall under the Education and Skill section.

-This is how a wining example of an ATS resume should look like, we promised to show six (6) and here we are delivering below:
+This is what a winning example of an ATS resume should resemble.
+We pledged to present six (6) such examples, and now, as promised, we are delivering below:

 ATS RESUME SAMPLE 1